 COUNTIES TO PROVIDE CONSISTENT RESOURCES FOR PUBLIC DEFENSE.

-Counties will provide adequate and equitable resources for public defense consistent with a properly funded prosecutor. ( )
+Counties will provide adequate and equitable resources for public defense consistent with a properly funded prosecutor, as provided in Sections 19-860(1), 19-861(3) and 19-850(1)(a)(vii)7, Idaho Code. ( )

 Staff and Facilities.
 Defending Attorneys and prosecutors will have equal access to quality staff and facilities. ( )